aj-foster/aj-foster.com/posts/2015-03-02-git-started.md

 * Practice!
 Git, like anything, takes practice.
 It is worth your time to become familiar with Git now *before* you have to use it in a team setting.
 * GitHub is a website; Git is the program it uses.

+Edit (2021-01-24): The Try Git resource mentioned above, unfortunately, no longer exists.
+However, the site does link to a number of helpful resources.

 <style>
     .gs-ledger {
         border-collapse: collapse;